No one has ever escaped death… and also email.

 Don’t test people’s patience.
 Keep your emails to a maximum of 200-250 words, unless you’re writing to colleagues/ friends on an issue that requires elaboration.

 Email to a stranger without any intermediary reference is a cold email.
 Such emails don’t get opened too often, and even if they’re opened, it’s difficult to get your work done.
-After all, people don’t trust strangers easily.
+After all, people hate being pitched by strangers.

 But cold emails are the modern-day reality.
 You can’t shy away from them if you want to step up your game and explore business and networking opportunities you haven’t explored earlier.
 Even during job hunt, you write plenty of cold invites and emails.